umaichanuwu/AnimeLinks/README.md

-# GenshinLinks
+# AnimeLinks

 ---
-# ⚠️ _this page is soon going to be renamed to AnimeLinks, please watch out and update your bookmarks if necessary_
+# ⚠️ _this page was renamed to AnimeLinks, please watch out and update your bookmarks if necessary_
 ---

 ## Welcome to this page with all the stuff extracted from mihoyo games at any version (●'◡'●)